Australian Rotary Health is one of the largest independent funders of mental health research within Australia.

 We also provide funding into a broad range of general health areas, provide scholarships for rural medical and nursing students, as well as Indigenous health students.
 Australian Rotary Health provides funding into areas of health that do not readily attract funding, and promotes findings to the community.

-Australian Rotary Health is supported by a number of Rotary Clubs in Australia.
+Australian Rotary Health is a project of the Rotary Districts of Australia and is supported by Rotary Clubs.
 We have a broad vision to improve the health and wellbeing of all Australians.

 Australian Rotary Health provides funding into four focus areas, and promotes findings to the community:

 In 1981 Past President Ian Scott of the Rotary Club of Mornington in Victoria presented a submission to his club to establish a Rotary-sponsored, nation-wide research charitable fund to support research into Sudden Infant Death Syndrome (SIDS) – addressing the tragedy of Cot Death.

 Subsequently the project gained support from other Rotary Clubs, and approval from the Rotary Institute, and in 1986 the first research projects in Cot Death were funded.
 Funding in SIDS research continued for the next 18 years in various capacities.
 The main recipient of funds was Professor Terry Dwyer of the University of Tasmania who’s research team received over $300,000.
 His work on sleeping positions of babies has had a major impact as one of the major causes of Cot Death.